mmikowski/powercss/README.md

           | _attr_key_       (req) A CSS attribute like 'color'
           | _attr_val_       (req) A CSS value like '#ff0000'
 Notes     | Sometimes it is more efficient to change a single style than to
           | generate and double-buffer-switch a stylesheet.
-Profile your
+Profile
           | code if performance is important!
           | Future versions will accept a map of attributes to apply to a
           | single selector.